Convergence (comics): Convergence: Crime Syndicate

-The Crime Syndicate of Earth-Three, while criminals, don't intend to hurt anybody.
+The Crime Syndicate of Earth-Three, while criminals, do not intend to hurt anybody.
 However, the death of Bruno Mannheim of Earth-Three is on their hands, and Superwoman has been wrongly imprisoned for his death for one year.
 Despite the lack of their powers, Ultraman, Owlman, Power Ring, and Johnny Quick don their costumes and plan to free Superwoman who is now on death row.

 Meanwhile, in the Metropolis of the 853rd century, the Luthorians have taken over the infrastructure of the entire city and the Justice Legion is running out of places to hide.
 Batman asks how many more must die before they take proactive measures, but while Superman is reminding Batman that they are not killers, his words are cut short by an explosion.
 Atom of the Justice Legion is killed in the blast, and the Luthorian Elite Guard are coming.
 Superman looks around and sees that Batman is missing.

 The Crime Syndicate race to death row but are stopped mid-way by the Rogue Hunters.
 Rather than be taken alive, the men open gunfire and charge ahead.
 The distraction is just enough to rob them of their chance to save Superwoman and the switch on the electric chair is thrown.

-Back in the 853rd-century Metropolis, Batman evades a group of Luthorians, knowing that Lincoln Luthor can't be far behind which means Batman will finally have an opportunity to see him dead.
+Back in the 853rd-century Metropolis, Batman evades a group of Luthorians, knowing that Lincoln Luthor cannot be far behind which means Batman will finally have an opportunity to see him dead.
 As Ultraman, Owlman, Power Ring, and Johnny Quick are shackled and led away by the Rogue Hunters, they are startled by a voice from beyond the dome.
 It warns that the dome will soon fall and champions from all of the cities across the planet Telos will have to rise and fight for the survival of their people and their home.
 As the dome falls around Earth-Three's Metropolis, the Crime Syndicate's powers return; they turn on their captors to ensure they pay for killing Superwoman.
 Before they can have their revenge, they are mysteriously transported away.

 Despite being given the power to fight the Luthorians again, Batman warns Superman that they might have to wait.
 The voice from beyond had spoken of a battle and they likely have little chance of avoiding that fight.
 Shortly after this exchange, the two are transported away.
 They all materialize in different parts of 853rd-century Metropolis.
 Superman then wonders how he's supposed to fight for the survival of his city if it means the death of another.
 He intends to find a way to avoid a battle altogether.
 Just then, the Superman of the Justice Legion finds himself taken by surprise when Ultraman attacks him.